DSU-Digital-Sound-Design/DAD-222-Audio-Production-I/content/pages/projects.md

 ## Project 2

-Create a 3 - 4 minute composition out of your sample pack recordings.
+Create a 3 - 4 minute composition using your sample pack recordings.
 If you recorded musical sounds your composition might sound more traditionally music.
-If you recorded sound effects it will sound more like a sound scene or a piece of electroacoustic music.
+If you recorded sound effects it will sound more like a soundscape or a piece of electroacoustic music.
 Either is good.
 Make use of the mixing concepts we've learned in class.

 A successful project will include:
 * 5 pts - tracks that are balanced with each other using volume and panning controls